Variational Inference

 m = model(data...) # instantiate model on the data

 Thus, it’s no more work than standard MCMC sampling in Turing.
-The default algorithm uses stochastic gradient descent to minimize the (exclusive) KL divergence.
-This is commonly referred to as automatic differentiation variational inference1, stochastic gradient VI2, and black-box variational inference3 with the reparameterization gradient456.
+The default algorithm uses stochastic gradient descent to minimise the (exclusive) KL divergence.
+This approach is commonly referred to as automatic differentiation variational inference (ADVI)1, stochastic gradient VI2, and black-box variational inference3 with the reparameterization gradient456.

 To get a bit more into what we can do with VI, let’s look at a more concrete example.
 We will reproduce the tutorial on Bayesian linear regression using VI instead of MCMC.
-After that, we will discuss how to customize the behavior of vi for more advanced usage.
+After that, we will discuss how to customise the behaviour of vi for more advanced usage.

 Let’s first import the relevant packages: